Awhile ago. I picked a font for a reason I’ve since forgotten.

 John Gruber, “It’s you.
 It reminds me of a slightly untucked dress shirt.”

 Done.
 It’s my R.

-Many more years past and the Cyan R showed up on different websites and services, it was adorned with leaves on the newest design of the weblog, and began to show up in my avatar in various Slacks.
-Given its prevalence, I felt guilt how little I invested in it, so I hired a former design co-worker to nip and tuck the R.
+Many more years passed, and the Cyan R showed up on different websites and services, it was adorned with leaves on the newest design of the weblog and began to show up in my avatar in various Slacks.
+Given its prevalence, I felt guilty about how little I invested in it, so I hired a former design co-worker to nip and tuck the R.